zhengyangb/music-recsys/Guide.md

 - full-script.py

-Contain the full executable python codes that can be run in Pyspark, including codes on baseline model, extension-1, hyper parameter tuning, generalization on test set and retrieve the latent factors
+Contain the full executable python codes that can be run in PySpark, including codes on baseline model, extension-1, hyper parameter tuning, generalization on test set and retrieve the latent factors

 - final-code.py